- Plan your experiment

 4. Launch the setup

-Once you have your experiment configured, segmentation, and traffic level set, it's time to start your experiment and proceed to the section with real-time analytics.
+Once you have configured your experiment, segmentation, and traffic level, it’s time to start your experiment and proceed to the section with real-time analytics.